 How Scary Is It?
 Rated PG.
-There's a bit of suspense and some smart-talking bad-guy ghosts, but overall, still great for kids ages 7 and up.
+There's a bit of suspense and some smart-talking bad-guy ghosts, but overall, still great for most kids.

 This modern — well, 1995 — adaptation of a vintage cartoon series is sure to capture the hearts of the whole family.
-The charming little ghost called Casper resides in Whipstaff Manor, along with a trio of mischievous ghosts.
-When paranormal therapist James Harvey and his daughter Kat move into the Manor, Casper finally has the friend he's been waiting for.
+The charming little ghost called #Casper resides in Whipstaff Manor, along with a trio of mischievous ghosts.
+When paranormal therapist James Harvey and his daughter Kat move into the Manor, #CasperTheFriendlyGhost finally has the friend he's been waiting for.

 "Who you gonna call?
 Someone else."